robertvunabandi/twitter/README.md

   * [x] Remove Toast Statements on onClick events from TweetAdapter
   * [x] On reply, set handler to tweet id (in reply to, check twitter API) so that replies work in actual replies
   * [x] For images of tweets, have a different placeholder than the one of profile photos (similar to Flixster app placeholder)
+  * [ ] Make infinite pagination on user profile's tweets
+  * [ ] User can see a user's profile by clicking on the profile picture of the user.
   * [ ] Fix bugs resulting from infinite scroll and repeating the same tweets over and ove
   * [ ] Add a backpress button when user enters reply to a tweet (instead of letting be for the regular android backPress)
   * [ ] When click on backPress in the timeline, it just restart the application instead of quitting it.
 Fixing this bug would be a goal
+  * [ ] Make the follow button work on user profiles
+  * [ ] On the profile view, display an action bar as the user scrolls down (with a back button)
+  * [ ] Add search tab with various search functions implemented (mentions, tags, users, etc)

 ## Video Walkthrough